-In this tutorial we will show you how to install and configuration of PHP-Fusion on your CentOS 7 server.
+In this tutorial, we will show you how to install and configuration of PHP-Fusion on your CentOS 7 server.
 For those of you who didn’t know, PHP-Fusion is a light-weight open-source content management system (CMS) written in PHP.
-It uses a mySQL database to store your site content and includes a simple yet comprehensive adminstration system.
-PHP-Fusion includes the most common features you would expect to see in many other CMS packages including news, articles, forums, polls, shoutbox, comments, ratings, much more.
+It uses a MySQL database to store your site content and includes a simple yet comprehensive administration system.
+PHP-Fusion includes the most common features you would expect to see in many other CMS packages including news, articles, forums, polls, shoutboxes, comments, ratings, much more.

-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation PHP-Fusion on CentOS 7 server.
+I will show you through the step by step installation of PHP-Fusion on the CentOS 7 server.

 Install PHP-Fusion on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.